KevinFlanagan7/PP5-Golf-Shop/README.md

 \
 &nbsp;

-### Emails
+### Email features

 The project includes email notifications for important actions such as order confirmations, contact form submissions and email verification during user registration.
-A dedicated Gmail address was created for the project to handle outgoing and incoming emails.
+A dedicated Gmail address of thegolfshop2024@gmail.com was created for the project to handle outgoing and incoming emails.
 Registered users receive a verification email when signing up, ensuring the authenticity of their accounts before they can fully access the site's features.
 This enhances security and user experience.
 See below examples:

 <details><summary>Emails</summary>